jallanxjallan/onemanairforce/adaptation/synopsis.md

 accounts convince Muharto and Cameron that General Simon Spoor had been plotting with the American consul-general and an agent of the newly formed CIA to foment a military coup to forestall an inevitable handover of the Netherlands East Indies to the Indonesians.
 Muharto agrees wholeheartedly with Cameron.
 In the Air Force, Muharto had suspected many senior officers of being clandestine communists attempting to undermine the nationalist Republican leaders.
+Breaking the story of an attempted coup a decade before Vietnam would be Cameron's ticket to a high-profile journalistic career, and he and Muharto both descend a conspiracy rabbit hole, with each new discovery interpreted to support their conjecture.

-Breaking
+# Krokodil Kurier

-the story of an attempted coup a decade before Vietnam would be Camerons ticket to a high-profile journalistic career, and he and Muharto both descend a conspiracy rabbit hole, with each new discovery interpreted to support their conjecture.
+Samuel plays a vital role in the resistance listening to conversations at Dutch social events and reporting back to the Republicans.

 # Black Flights

-Cameron interviews Boediardjo, the brilliant, charismatic airman who was radio operator on every RI-002 mission until July 1948.
-Cameron learns that Freeberg had been under increasing financial pressure as the Republic lagged behind on payments, and that he looked increasing haggard first half of 1948.
-Boediardjo also reveals that Freeberg and Muharto had fallen out in April 1948 when Muharto had smuggled guns on RI-002 with Freeberg\'s knowledge.
-Muharto had subsequently been transferred to a desk job at Maguwo, and did not see Freeberg again until shortly before the final flight.
+In April 1948, Suryadarma orders Freeberg to transport tons of opium to Bukittinggi.
+Though, in the eyes of the Republic, this was the legitimate relocation of a controlled substance from one government facility to another, if intercepted, the Dutch would regard Freeberg as a narcotics smuggler.
+But Freeberg had no choice: the Republic owned him large amounts, which he might never see if he were to start refusing missions.
+But his other business venture, Southeastern Airlines, was failing to take off, so to speak, and Freeberg was in danger of losing his investment.

 # Up The Rabbit Hole